kos-lang/kos/doc/design.md

     const object_prototype   = lang.object.prototype;

 `lang.object.prototype` is an indirect prototype for all types of objects.
+The prototype of `lang.object.prototype` is `void`.

+`void` object does not have any prototype.

-In addition to that, integer and float objects also have a common prototype:
+Integer and float objects also have a common prototype:

     const number_prototype   = lang.number.prototype;